-Post-bake herbs and greens give pizza wow factor, flavor
+Post-bake herbs and greens, especially micro greens on pizza give wow factor, flavor

 Here are some categories and ingredients to finish your specialty pizzas: